 The Group has actively maintained frequent contacts with the clients under its customer base through telecommunication media.
 By leveraging on the senior managements' resources and network, the Group has been proactively approaching new clients.
-As a result of the continuous effort and adjustment of the Group's business strategies, the Directors consider that for the year ended 30 September 2021 (the "2021 Financial Year"), the performance of our corporate finance advisory services has shown some signs of improvement as further discussed below.
+As a result of the continuous effort and adjustment of the Group's business strategies, the performance of the Group's corporate finance advisory services has shown an improvement that revenue for the year ended 30 September 2022 was increased by almost 33.7% when compared with last year.